OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 - The documentation is formatted with a line length of 88 characters.
 To wrap the text use `AutoWrap <https://github.com/randy3k/AutoWrap>` for Sublime Text, `this setting
   <https://stackoverflow.com/a/39011656>`_ plus the fill-paragraph command with PyCharm.

+- For rather self-contained functions with few arguments, a doctest can serve as a unit test while providing documentation at the same time.

 Contributing docstrings